wp-plugins/wp-admin-microblog/readme.txt

 Tags: microblog, microblogging, admin, communication Requires at least: 2.8
 Tested up to: 2.9.2
-Stable tag: 0.5.3
+Stable tag: 0.6.0

 WP Admin Microblog adds a seperate microblog in your WordPress backend.

 == Description ==

 WP Admin Microblog adds a seperate microblog in your WordPress backend.
-The plugin has an integrated url replacing, supports some bbcodes, tagging and it's possible to send a message as e-mail to other users.
-So it's great for supporting communication within your blog team or it's a nice scratchpad. ;-)
+The plugin has an integrated url replacing, supports some bbcodes, tagging and it's possible to send a message via e-mail to other users.
+Now, with the new dashboard widget, you can read, respond, edit and delete messages directly.
+So, WP Admin Microblog is great for supporting the communication within blog teams or it's a nice scratchpad. ;-)

 = Supported Languages =
 * English